NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_settings_format.rst

   String, **required**.
 Filename of the top-level driver script the framework should call to run your diagnostic's analysis.

 ``realm``:
   String or :ref:`array<array>` (list) of strings, **required**.
 One of the eight CMIP6 modeling `realms <https://github.com/PCMDI/cmip6-cmor-tables/blob/3b802b4e94fc36c5c9d1c9234fcace7d81f769c3/Tables/CMIP6_CV.json#L2411>`_ describing what data your diagnostic uses.
 If your diagnostic uses data from multiple realms, list them in an array (eg. ``["atmos", "ocean"]``).
-This information doesn't affect how the framework fetches model data for your diagnostic: it's provided to give the user a shortcut to say, eg., "run all the atmos diagnosics on this output."
+This information doesn't affect how the framework fetches model data for your diagnostic: it's provided to give the user a shortcut to say, eg., "run all the atmos diagnostics on this output."

 Diagnostic runtime
 ^^^^^^^^^^^^^^^^^^